brianchowlab/OSP/README.md

 ### Installation (Windows/Mac)
 Installation of OSP software dependencies on any Windows/Mac device is accomplished utilizing Anaconda, which should come prepackaged with all requirements except PyQt4, Seabreeze and Pyserial.
 The following instructions require you to write in command line.
-If you have never used command line visit the following [LINK (Windows)](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) or [LINK (Mac)](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)
+If you have never used command line visit the following [LINK (Windows)](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) or [LINK (Mac)](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line) for a quick intro.

 **Step 1.** *Install Anaconda* - Visit the following [LINK](https://www.anaconda.com/download/) to download the Anaconda Software.
 > (**CAVEAT** Be sure to download the version for Python 2.X and for your specific OS environment (Windows/Mac).